sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstallosimageinstalltopartitionid.md

 # PartitionID

-`PartitionID` specifies the partition on which to install Windows®.
+`PartitionID` specifies the partition on which to install Windows.

 ## Values